wbentley15/osa-cloud-sample/readme.txt

-Active-Active - Setup lab environment
+Steps to setup an OSA lab environment using cloud instances.
+Please execute the following playbooks in the order below.

 /lab-environment
 ansible-playbook -i hosts target-create.yml